maduhu/cloudstack-docs/rtd/source/concepts.rst

 CloudStack offers many types of networking, but they typically fall into one of two scenarios:

 -  Basic: Most analogous to AWS-classic style networking.
-Provides a single flat layer-2 network where guest isolation is provided at layer-3 by the hypervisors bridge device.
+This model uses a simple flat layer-2 network per pod where guests can be isolated from each other.
+The isolation rules are defined through security groups and implemented at layer-3 by the hypervisor's bridge device via IP tables.
+Core routers route traffic between pods.

+-  Advanced: This provides isolation between networks rather than between VMs.
--  Advanced: This typically uses layer-2 isolation such as VLANs, though this category also includes SDN technologies such as Nicira NVP.
+   The isolation is typically provided at layer-2 by VLANs, although SDN technologies such as VMware NSX, Nuage and VXLAN can be utilized.

 CloudStack Terminology